 Nehemiah is a man of prayer.
 We have many references to his prayer life in this book.
 (2:4, 4:4-5; 5:19; 6:14; 13:14, 22, 29, 31).

-Nehemiah not only asked for time off work but for letters from the King to the governors of the provinces to secure his safe passage.
-He also asked for Asaph, the keeper of the King’s forest, to give him timber to make beams for the city’s fortress and the house to which he planned to go.
+Nehemiah not only asked for time off work, but for letters from the King to the governors of the provinces to secure his safe passage.
+He also asked for Asaph, the keeper of the King’s forest, to give him timber to make beams for the city’s fortress and the house to which he planned to dwell in.